Female student fatally 'trampled' at rowdy Dunedin party: witness

-Police say "it's too early to speculate" whether charges will be laid after a University of Otago student died at a rowdy flat party.
+Police say "it's too early to speculate" whether charges will be laid over after a University of Otago student died at a rowdy flat party.

 Two other people were seriously injured following a panicked stampede from the party at a student flat on Dundas St, known as "The Manor", around midnight.

-Otago Coastal Area Commander Marty Gray said hundreds were at the party when police arrived.
+Otago Coastal Area Commander Marty Gray said there were no structural issues with the staircase that contributed to woman's death, and hundreds were at the party when police arrived.

-Police received the call just before midnight last night requesting assistance breaking up a party on Dundas St.
+Gray said the two people seriously injured will make a full recovery.

-Gray said Campus Watch had called about general disorder to police.
+Campus Watch had called about general disorder to police.
 Then on the way to respond another call was made to police over the injuries.

 "Police were not confronted by any resistance or disorder" from partygoers.
-There were no arrests at the scene, Gray said.
+There were no arrests at the scene," Gray said.

 Gray said partygoers were trying to help police.